Habraken/cariboulite/ADDITIONAL-README.md

  [99]  Quit
     Choice:
 ```
->Note: I you try option `9` and then select option `2` there will errors that look like this:
+>Note: If you try option `9` and then select option `2` there will errors that look like this:
 >
 ```
 FF D0 FF F4 FF 02 C0 D8  FF C0 FF FC FF C2 FF E6  |  ................